Within the practice of dermatology, salary ranges can vary widely from one professional to another.

 Pediatric Dermatology

-As a pediatric dermatologist, your job title explains the job well.
-You will need to complete a residency for dermatology and another in pediatrics to complete your training.
+As a pediatric dermatologist, you will need to complete a residency in dermatology and another in pediatrics to complete your training.
 Otherwise, you can complete a fellowship after residency.

-Children and young adults face many skin conditions, and this subspecialty is in very high demand.
-Especially with very few doctors specializing in this field in the health system.
+Children and young adults face many skin conditions, and this subspecialty is in high demand, especially since there are very few doctors specializing in this field in the health system.

 According to the Merritt Hawkins dermatology white paper, the imbalance of supply and demand in this specialty provides a very competitive starting salary opportunity.

-You wouldn’t even have to work full time in this subspecialty to out earn many in the medical field.
-The hefty sign-on bonus and healthy hourly wage make the total compensation of a pediatric dermatologist a very worthy career choice.
+The hefty sign-on bonus and healthy hourly wage make the total compensation of a pediatric dermatologist a worthy career choice.

 Cosmetic Dermatology

-The nature of this subspecialty provides these doctors with an above-average dermatologist salary.
 The total compensation of a cosmetic dermatologist is very dependent on the quality of care.

 Dermatopathology